FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/upgrade-guide.md

     `Polymer.dom(HTMLElement).innerHTML = ...` you now have to use the native DOM API directly like `HTMLElement.innerHTML = ...`
     - Polymer 1 did remove `unresolved` attribute of `body`-tag automatically.
 Polymer 3 does not.
-    If you depend on the old behaviour, you can implement it with the following code:
+    If you depend on the old behavior, you can implement it with the following code:
         ```js
         function resolve() {
           document.body.removeAttribute('unresolved');